 The town of Matera in the South of Italy represents a spectacular and well-preserved example of a place where thousands of caves, or sassi, have been used for centuries as dwellings, churches and even palaces.

 Restored from abandoned and decaying caves by architects Margaret Berg & Laura Einaudi, Sextantio The Civita Caves transports guests to the medieval times… and beyond!

-Facing the dramatic backdrop of the Park of the Murgia and its Byzantine church domes and rooftops, eighteen rooms of the hotel are as hidden under powerful archways as they are open and full of light.
-Each is entirely unique and full of rustic character.
+Facing the dramatic backdrop of the Park of the Murgia and its Byzantine church domes and rooftops, the eighteen rooms of the hotel are full of rustic character.